jooservices/laravel-ai-workflow-template/README.md

 Reusable documentation hub for Laravel projects following the **Principle → Guideline → Standard** hierarchy.

 > **Usage as Submodule**
-> Add this repository as a Git submodule under your main project's `docs/` (or similar) directory, and customize only where needed (domain‑specific guides, examples, and branding).
+> Add this repository as a Git submodule at `./ai-workflow/` in your Laravel project, and customize only where needed (domain‑specific guides, examples, and branding).
 Always use `master` branch for stable version.
 >
 > **⚠️ CRITICAL: Submodule is Read-Only**
-> **NEVER modify files inside the `docs/` submodule directory - NO EXCEPTIONS.** To override or customize, use local documentation in `./doc/` directory only.
+> **NEVER modify files inside the `./ai-workflow/` submodule directory - NO EXCEPTIONS.** To override or customize, use local documentation in `./docs/` directory only.
 >
 > **Usage for AI Agents**
 > Any AI assistant (and human) working on the project **must read and follow** these documents before making changes or suggesting actions.